jedisct1/turbocrypt/README.md

 ## File Portability

-Encrypted files can be freely moved between directories.
-The encryption intentionally does not depend on the file's path or parent directories.
-This means you can reorganize your encrypted files however you like without needing to re-encrypt them.
+Encrypted files can be freely moved between directories and renamed.
+The encryption intentionally does not depend on the file's path, filename, or parent directories.
+This means you can reorganize and rename your encrypted files however you like without needing to re-encrypt them.

 ### Filename Encryption